IBB-KaichengGroup/image_cropper/README.md

     # user configurations
     crop_prop <- 0.1
     ```
-  3. Crop proportion of 0.1 means top 10% of pixels are cut from the top.
-Change 0.1 to any value
+  3. Crop proportion of `0.1` means top `10%` of pixels are cut from the top.
+Change `0.1` to any value
-  between 0 and 1 to change the crop proportion.
+  between `0` and `1` to change the crop proportion.
 * The script ignores any files that are not `.png`, `.jpg`, `.tif`, `.tiff`.
+* Previously created output images with the same path will be replaced everytime `main.R` is run.
+* Previously created output images with different paths will not be deleted when `main.R` is run.
+* Input images remain unmodified when `main.R` is run.